 I mean, do you feel me?
 Or am in an ocean of homeschool mom insanity all by myself?
 Because my fear is that my kids are going to someday end up on the psychiatrist’s couch saying (with copious amounts of sarcasm and air quotes): Yeah.
 My mom “homeschooled” me but I really think it was just a ploy for her to be able to spend more time on her “writing career”.

-Dealing with guilt: I talked with my kids.
+Dealing with mom guilt: I talked with my kids.

 I could see that things were changing in our house.
-They were diving more into their interests, and I was busier with things I was trying to get going.
-The conversation went almost exactly like this:
+My kids were diving more into their interests, and I was busier with things I was trying to get going.
+So we started a conversation, and it went almost exactly like this: